Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Experimental set-up

-\textbf{Experimental set-up.} Our experiment starts with a two-dimensional Bose--Einstein condensate of ${}^{87}$Rb atoms polarized in state $\ket{F=1,m_F=-1}$, which resides in a single anti-node of the vertical lattice ($z$ lattice).
+Our experiments start with a two-dimensional Bose--Einstein condensate of ${}^{87}$Rb atoms, which resides in a single anti-node of the vertical lattice ($z$ lattice).
 Before ramping up the horizontal short lattices, we superimpose a staggered potential in the $y$ direction by introducing a long lattice, whose wavelength is double that of the short lattice \cite{Li2021}.
 Then, we ramp up the $xy$ short lattices to drive the phase transition to the Mott insulator.
-During the ramping, the entropy redistribution induced by the staggered potential renders the Mott insulator nearly defect-free (Fig. \ref{fig:Setup}(b)) \cite{Yang2020}.
-A site-resolved addressing beam is projected to the atoms through the objective by a digital micromirror device (DMD).
+During the ramping, the entropy redistribution induced by the staggered potential renders the Mott insulator nearly defect-free (Fig. \ref{fig:Setup}(c)) \cite{Yang2020,Zhang2023}.
+A site-resolved addressing beam is projected to the atoms through the objective by a digital micromirror device (DMD) \cite{Zheng2022}.
 We select a single chain along the $x$ direction with a definite atom number $N_b$, and the rest of the atoms are pushed out by a resonant laser pulse.

-Then, we drop the $x$ short lattice depth to 2.9$E_{rS}$ to initialise the dynamics, where $E_{rS}=h^2/(8 m a_S^2)$ is the recoil energy of the short lattice, $m$ is the atomic mass of ${}^{87}$Rb and $a_S=$ 630 nm denotes the lattice constant of the short lattice.
-The length of the chain $L$ is defined by imposing a box trap in the $x$ direction (Supplementary Materials).
+Then, we ramp up the $y$ long lattice to isolate the double wells, forming a two-leg ladder system.
+For the 1D chains this step is skipped.
+Afterwards, we drop the $x$ short lattice depth to 2.9$E_{rS}$ to initialise the dynamics, where $E_{rS}=h^2/(8 m a_S^2)$ is the recoil energy of the short lattice, $m$ is the atomic mass of ${}^{87}$Rb and $a_S=$ 630 nm denotes the lattice constant of the short lattice.
+The length of the chain or ladder $L$ is defined by imposing a box trap in the $x$ direction (Appendices).
+Throughout this work, we use the notation in the parentheses ($L$,$N_b$) denoting an $L$-site chain with $N_b$ bosons.

-To periodically drive the system, the depth of the $y$ short lattice is modulated following a sinusoidal curve $V_y(t)=V_y(1+V_s\sin{2\pi \omega t})$, where $V_y=47 E_{rS}$ is the depth of the $y$ short lattice and $V_s=0.2$ is the amplitude of the modulation.
-At such a low depth of the $x$ short lattice, the system can be described by the non-standard Bose-Hubbard model (NSBHM) \cite{Dutta2015}:
+To periodically drive the system, the depth of the $y$ short lattice is modulated following a sinusoidal curve $V_y(t)=V_y(1+V_s\sin{2\pi \omega t})$\cite{Rubio-Abadal2020}, where $V_y=47 E_{rS}$ is the depth of the $y$ short lattice and $V_s=0.2$ is the amplitude of the modulation.
+At the given low depth of the $x$ short lattice, the system can be described by the non-standard Bose-Hubbard model (NSBHM) \cite{Dutta2015}: